 The University Travel and Business Related Expense Policy and Procedures governs all travel and requires strict adherence.
 The proposal should identify the type and extent of travel and its relationship to the sponsored activity.
 The authorized university travel agency, World Travel, must handle all University business travel arrangements including transportation, hotel reservations, and other travel related activities.
 When preparing a precise travel budget, PIs should consult World Travel.
 If the PI considers foreign travel, the proposal should contain relevant information and budget justification.

 - Indirect Costs

 All proposals submitted for external support must include the current and appropriate University indirect cost rates.
 There are varying rates for on-campus, off-campus, sponsored activities and instructional projects.
-In some cases a faculty member may request approval from Research Administration for an indirect cost rate that is different from current rates.
-Requests for exceptions must be in writing and approved by Research Administration prior to submission of the proposal.
+In some cases a faculty member may request approval from Grants Management for an indirect cost rate that is different from current rates.
+Requests for exceptions must be in writing and approved by Grants Management prior to submission of the proposal.

-Research Administration is the ONLY University office with the authority to approve the appropriate amount of indirect costs.
-Failure to secure Research Administration approval may result in reduction of direct cost support.
+Grants Management is the ONLY University office with the authority to approve the appropriate amount of indirect costs.
+Failure to secure Grants Management approval may result in reduction of direct cost support.